splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/connect-traces-logs.rst

 - Trace information: ``trace_id`` and ``span_id``
 - Trace flags

 The default behavior is to send the MDC fields to the Collector but not write them to the application log files.
 To include this information in the log files, you must set your logging framework output format to include MDC fields.
+To configure your logging framework, see :ref:`configure-logging-library`.

 The Collector sends the annotated logs through the OTLP exporter.